Bingpo Hanguang Jian

-Bingpo Hanguang Jian, literally Sword of the Icy Soul, is a wuxia novel by Liang Yusheng.
+Bingpo Hanguang Jian, literally Sword of the Icy Soul and also known by its alternative title Yougu Hanbing ("Frost of the Hidden Valley"), is a wuxia novel by Liang Yusheng.
 It was first published in 1962 as a serial in the Hong Kong newspaper Cheng Wu Pao.
-The novel is also known by an alternative title, Yougu Hanbing ("Frost of the Hidden Valley").

 The story follows Gui Huasheng, a swordsman of the Wudang Sect who becomes involved in political intrigue and cross-border conflicts in Tibet and Nepal.
-Blending adventure, romance and Buddhist motifs, the novel forms the fifth instalment of the Tianshan series, preceded by Jianghu San Nüxia and followed by Bingchuan Tiannü Zhuan.
+The novel is the fifth instalment in the Tianshan series, preceded by Jianghu San Nüxia and followed by Bingchuan Tiannü Zhuan.

 Publication history

 Bingpo Hanguang Jian was first published as a serial in 1962 in the Hong Kong newspaper Cheng Wu Pao.
 Subsequent reprints include a 1996 edition (combined with Huanjian Qiqing Lu) by Guangdong Travel and Tourism Press, a 1997 edition by Cosmos Books, and another 1997 edition by Storm & Stress Publishing Company.

 Plot summary

-Gui Huasheng roams the jianghu in search of ways to improve his skills after losing in a duel against the Mount Heaven Sect.
+Gui Huasheng, a son of Gui Zhongming and Mao Huanlian, roams the jianghu in search of ways to improve his skills after losing in a duel against swordsmen from the Mount Heaven Sect.
 During his travels, he cures two martial artists of a deadly poison before venturing alone to a yardang in Xinjiang.
-There, he uncovers a conspiracy led by the Nepali king's nephew Eerdu to usurp his uncle's throne with aid from factions of the Tibetan Buddhist schools.
+There, he uncovers a conspiracy led by the Nepali king's nephew, Eerdu, to usurp his uncle's throne with aid from factions of the Tibetan Buddhist schools.

-Gui Huasheng meets a mysterious woman Huayu, who drives away the conspirators and befriends him.
+Gui Huasheng meets a mysterious maiden, Huayu, who drives away the conspirators and befriends him.
 They journey together to Mount Nyenchen Tanglha, where they obtain two treasures — the Icy-Soul Sword and the Divine Pellet — and develop a new skill known as the Glacier Swordplay.
 The pair grow closer, but part ways before Gui Huasheng learns her true identity.
-On his way to Lhasa, Gui Huasheng unexpectedly meets Huayu again and learns that she is revered as a guardian under the Dalai Lama.
+On his way to Lhasa, Gui Huasheng unexpectedly meets Huayu again and learns that she is a revered guardian under the Dalai Lama.

-Later, Gui Huasheng travels south to Nepal, where he befriends the Indian prince Yadexing and the physician Babo.
+Later, Gui Huasheng travels to Nepal, where he befriends the Indian prince Yadexing and the physician Babo.
 Together, they expose Eerdu's plot to poison the king, with Yadexing using a snow lotus gifted by Gui Huasheng to cure the monarch.
 When the king announces a martial arts contest to decide his daughter's marriage, Gui Huasheng learns that Huayu is actually the Nepali king's daughter.

 After various intrigues involving the treacherous Eerdu and his allies, Gui Huasheng and Huayu ultimately emerge victorious and impress the Nepali royal court with their Glacier Swordplay.
 The king consents to their marriage, and the couple retire to Mount Nyenchen Tanglha to live in seclusion.